 Headteachers are responsible (with the support of the DSL for each school) for ensuring safeguarding arrangements are implemented effectively in their school.
-Responsibilities includes:
+Responsibilities include:

-• Having the overarching responsibility of ensuring the effectiveness of the school's safeguarding arrangements as outlined in this policy.

-- Being accountable and reporting to the LGB (with the support of the DSL) on the effectiveness of school safeguarding arrangements. - Supporting and promoting a whole school safeguarding culture and ethos as outlined in the Safeguarding Statement.
-This includes ensuring that the Senior Leadership Team (SLT) work effectively together and with the DSL, to ensure a whole school approach to safeguarding. - Taking the lead role in ensuring the school implements safe practice including ensuring staff are knowledgeable and confident in their safeguarding practice.
+- Having the overarching responsibility of ensuring the effectiveness of the school's safeguarding arrangements as outlined in this policy. - Being accountable and reporting to the LGB (with the support of the DSL) on the effectiveness of school safeguarding arrangements. - Supporting and promoting a whole school safeguarding culture and ethos as outlined in the Safeguarding Statement.
+This includes ensuring that the Senior Leadership Team (SLT) work effectively together and with the DSL, to ensure a whole school approach to safeguarding. - Taking the lead role in ensuring the school implements safe practice including ensuring staff are knowledgeable and confident in their safeguarding practice and that practice is in line with national and local requirements.
 The Headteacher is also the lead person responsible for receiving, managing, and referring to/liaising with the Local Authority Designated Officer (LADO) with the support of the DSL or any other authorities regarding allegations of abuse made against staff or other organisations/individual who use school premises. - Enabling the DSL and any deputy(ies) to carry out their roles effectively.
 This means ensuring they are given sufficient time, training, support, resources, including cover arrangements where necessary. - Ensuring that all school policies including safeguarding policies and procedures and those required to be in place, are implemented and followed by all staff.